kambiz-kalhor/project1-data-collection/README.txt

 you can read the details  in the powerpoint files located in each stage

-project name:
+project name :

-the final goal:
+the final goal :

+supervisors : Dr. Andrew Steen, Dr. Donato Giovannelli

 number of steps: 6 (until now) tools we used: python (pandas, re, beautiful soup),  jupyter notebook, NCBI API, PubMed API, regex101, Debuggex, git, github, gitkraken